-10.3.3.1 Migrating Oracle Portal Connections
+15.3.3.2 Migrating Oracle Portal Connections

-For content repository connections based on the Oracle Portal adapter, the data source needs to be migrated to a database connection, to be stored in connections.xml.
-When you start JDeveloper 11g for the first time, it prompts whether you want to migrate settings from a previous version of JDeveloper.
+For content repository connections based on the Oracle Portal adapter, the data source needs to be migrated to a database connection.
+When you start JDeveloper 11g for the first time, it asks you whether you want to migrate settings from a previous version of JDeveloper.

-- If you choose Yes, then database connections are automatically migrated and are accessible from IDE Connections in JDeveloper 11g. - If you choose No, then database connections are not migrated.
+- If you choose Yes, database connections are automatically migrated and are accessible from IDE Connections in JDeveloper 11g. - If you choose No, database connections are not migrated.

 When you migrate your WebCenter application, the migration utility uses the migrated database connections if you chose Yes at the JDeveloper prompt for migrating settings.
-If you did not choose to migrate settings from a previous version of JDeveloper, then the migration utility attempts to create a database connection by using the information stored in the application's data-sources.xml file(s).
+If you did not choose to migrate settings from a previous version of JDeveloper, the migration utility attempts to create a database connection by using the information stored in the application's data-sources.xml file(s).
 In this case, the password for the database connection is not available.
 Therefore, after migrating your application, you must specify the password for the database connection by using the Edit Database Connection wizard.

-In the unlikely event where the database connection used by the Oracle Portal adapter was not automatically migrated or created, then after migrating the application, you must create a new database connection by using the Create Database Connection wizard, which is accessible through the Edit Content Repository Connection wizard.
+In the unlikely event where the database connection used by the Oracle Portal adapter was not automatically migrated or created, after migrating the application, you must create a new database connection by using the Create Database Connection wizard, which is accessible through the Edit Content Repository Connection wizard.
 For information about how to create a database connection, see the "How to Create a Content Repository Connection Based on the Oracle Portal Adapter" section in the Oracle Fusion Middleware Developer's Guide for Oracle WebCenter.

-10.3.3.2 Configuring ADF Security
+15.3.3.3 Configuring ADF Security

-If your WebCenter 10.1.3.x application is ADF-secured, then you must reconfigure security after migrating the application.
+If your WebCenter 10.1.3.x application is ADF-secured, you must reconfigure security after migrating the application.